-"title": "Expression 'thì giờ'",
+"title": "Expression 'nãy giờ'",

 "short_explanation": "Used to express a time or moment.",

 "long_explanation": "In Vietnamese, the expression 'thì giờ' is commonly used to refer to a particular time or moment.
 It is equivalent to the English expression 'then now' but is used more naturally as a way to indicate or inquire about a point in time.
 While it can appear alone, 'thì giờ' is often used in combination with other words to form common Vietnamese phrases and expressions.",